jimboid/docker-class/part2.rst

     # Add all of the notebook files to the home directory.
     ADD --chown=jovyan:100 *.ipynb $HOME/

+    # If your notebook has a data directory or files then copy these too
+    # (modify this to match your case).
     ADD --chown=jovyan:100 data $HOME/data

     # Always finish with non-root user as a precaution.